-- 38. We will continue to strengthen the science-policy interface through evidence-based policy making, support for research and development, particularly harnessing science, technology and innovation, promoting voluntary technology transfer on mutually agreed terms, (leveraging technologies to promote inclusive digital economy and connectivity and build resilience across sectors.
+39. We will continue to strengthen the science-policy interface through evidence-based policy making, support for research and development, particularly harnessing science, technology and innovation, promoting voluntary technology transfer on mutually agreed terms, leveraging technologies to promote inclusive digital economy and connectivity and build resilience across sectors.
 We commit to enhance and promote digital capacity-building, infrastructure, connectivity and technical assistance initiatives as well as innovation and technologies towards advancing the Goals and targets, with special focus on developing countries.
 We encourage international cooperation, supporting statistical capacity-building and data access in developing countries, in particular the most vulnerable countries, which face the greatest challenges in producing, collecting, analyzing and using high-quality, timely, reliable and disaggregated data and statistics.
-We commit to strengthening cooperation to close the digital divide within and among countries.
 We recognize that emerging technologies and their applications such as artificial intelligence, big data, and blockchain will undoubtedly transform production and business, and stress the need to take actions to bridge the digital gap to ensure this transformation will reduce inequalities among countries.
 We commend the individual scientists, technologists and innovators across the world whose work is creating pathways out of the pandemic but also note the manifest inequalities in countries' capacities and experiences.
 We acknowledge the findings of the Technology Facilitation Mechanism and the STI forum on learning from the experience of the pandemic to better deploy STI for the SDGs, including through improved international cooperation, for consideration at the next HLPF.
-We take note of the Secretary General's Roadmap for Digital Cooperation.-We encourage international cooperation, supporting statistical capacity-building and data access in developing countries, in particular the most vulnerable countries, which face the greatest challenges in producing, collecting, analyzing and using high-quality, timely, reliable and disaggregated data and statistics.
-We also stress the importance of strengthening meaningful digital accessibility and affordability digital skills and media and information literacy and to provide training to support data processing, transmission, and storage and underline that human rights must also be respected in digital contexts.
-We must also build public trust in science and official statistics.
-We further welcome the holding of the sixth Multi-stakeholder Forum on Science, Technology and Innovation for the Sustainable Development Goals and take note of the recommendations provided - 39.
-We note that the availability of numerous proprietary and non-proprietary technologies that can contribute to the Sustainable Development Goals (SDGs), through various open access sources.
-We also note that the 2030 Connect launched by the United Nations in 2020 under paragraph 123 of the Addis Agenda on the development and operationalization of an online platform under the United Nations Technology Facilitation Mechanism to establish a comprehensive mapping of, and serve as a gateway for, information on existing science, technology and innovation initiatives, mechanisms and programmes, within and beyond the United Nations.
-We acknowledge further that a centralized
+We take note of the Secretary General's Roadmap for Digital Cooperation.
+We also stress the importance of strengthening meaningful digital accessibility and affordability of digital skills and media and information literacy and to provide training to support data processing, transmission, and storage and underline that the same human rights that people have offline must be protected online We must also build public trust in science and official statistics.
+We further welcome the holding of the sixth Multi-stakeholder Forum on Science, Technology and Innovation for the Sustainable Development Goals and take note of the recommendations provided.

+40. We note the availability of numerous proprietary and non-proprietary technologies that can contribute to the Sustainable Development Goals (SDGs), through various open access sources.
+We note that the 2030 Connect launched by the United Nations in 2020 under paragraph 123 of the Addis Agenda and paragraph 70 of the 2030 Agenda on the development and operationalization of an online platform under the United Nations Inter-Agency Task Team to establish a comprehensive mapping of, and serve as a gateway for, information on existing science, technology and innovation initiatives, mechanisms and programmes, within and beyond the United Nations.